rickkas7/photonAudioSample1/README.md

 Then you just need to flash the [audio1.cpp] (https://github.com/rickkas7/photonAudioSample1/blob/master/audio1.cpp) file to your Photon.
 Make sure you edit the IP address of your server!

+The code also requires the [SparkIntervalTimer] (https://github.com/pkourany/SparkIntervalTimer) library, so make sure you add that in Particle Build (Web IDE) or do whatever is necessary for the build environment you are using.

 The code has many comments and should be self-explanatory.